apache/activemq-artemis/docs/user-manual/en/metrics.md

 ## Configuration

+All metrics are enabled by default.
+If you want to disable metrics for a particular address or set of addresses you can do so by setting the `enable-metrics` `address-setting` to `false`.

-In `broker.xml` use the `metrics-plugin` element and specify the `class-name` attribute to configure your plugin, e.g.:
+To configure the plugin itself use the `metrics-plugin` element in `broker.xml` and specify the `class-name` attribute, e.g.:

 ```xml
 <metrics-plugin class-name="org.apache.activemq.artemis.core.server.metrics.plugins.LoggingMetricsPlugin" />
 ```

-As noted, the plugin can also be configured with key/value properties in order to customize its behavior as necessary, e.g.:
+The plugin can also be configured with key/value properties in order to customize the implementation as necessary, e.g.:

 ```xml
 <metrics-plugin class-name="org.example.MyMetricsPlugin">